balancer/docs-v3/docs/concepts/router/overview.md

 ) external payable returns (uint256 bptAmountOut);
 ```

 The most flexible way to add tokens to a liquidity pool.
-An unbalanced add liquidity allows arbitrary token amounts to be added to a pool.
-Depending on the ratio of tokens in the pool and tokens to be added this operation can cause price impact.
-To avoid price impact, add liquidity according to the pools token balance ratio.
-The Vault should already have approved allowances for at least `exactAmountsIn` for the pools tokens.
+An unbalanced add liquidity allows arbitrary token amounts to be added to a pool to avoid unnecessary dust in the depositors wallet.
+This is the standard approach to allow the user to specify exact token amounts in and does not enforce exact proportions of tokens to be added.

 | Name          | Type          | Description   |
 | ------------- | ------------- | ------------  |